Respite Care 607-05-70-45-20-01

 Length, Duration, and Frequency of Respite Care

-There is no limit on the number of respite care requests an eligible child may receive; however, there is a limit to the length of time for each episode.
+There is no limit on the number of respite care episodes an eligible child may receive; however, there is a limit to the length of time for each episode.
 Each respite care episode cannot exceed:

 Overnights